Serving Our Communities since 1970

 • In September, in honour of World Suicide Prevention Week, the Crisis Society presented 10 Innovative Approaches to Suicide Prevention workshops in nine Vancouver Island communities, at no cost to registrants.

-• The Crisis Society presented a workshop in the Spring throughout Vancouver Island once again.
-Facilitators presented Trauma Informed Approaches to Suicide Prevention this workshop a total of ten times, including a presentation at CFB Esquimalt.
+• The Crisis Society presented a workshop in the Spring throughout Vancouver Island.
+Facilitators introduced Trauma Informed Approaches to Suicide Prevention this workshop a total of ten times, including a presentation at CFB Esquimalt.